Mickey Walker (footballer)

-Michael John "Mickey" Walker, Jr. (born 10 April 1945) is an English former professional footballer and coach.
+Michael John Walker Jr. (born 10 April 1945) is an English former professional footballer and coach.

 Early and personal life

 Walker was born in Harrogate, and grew up in Doncaster.
 His father Mickey Sr. had played for Doncaster Rovers, Bradford City, Bradford Park Avenue and York City.
 As a teenager he played cricket, trialling for Yorkshire Schoolboys at the age of 15, and later playing for England Schoolboys.